-I have over 15 years experience as a counsellor which means that I have many tools for helping people in all sorts of situations.
-I am very open to whatever problems people have, and will adjust my counselling methods to suit your needs.
+I have over 20 years experience as a counsellor which means that I have many tools for helping people in all sorts of situations.
+I am very open to whatever problems people have, and will adjust my counselling approach to suit your needs.

 I trained as a counsellor with Human Development and Training Institute of NZ, and began working with Relationships Aotearoa (formerly Relationship Services Whakawhanaungatanga) in 2002 and was an accredited Domestic Violence programme facilitator, mediator, counsellor and workplace supervisor.
 I have also been a telephone counsellor with Lifeline, a face-to-face counsellor with Antara Free Natural Health Clinic, and a Family Visitor for Birthright (an organisation that assists single-parent families).